-ROCKVILLE, Md., February 21, 2018—The Montgomery County Council sent a letter to the chair of the Economic Matters Committee, Delegate Dereck E. Davis, in unanimous support of Maryland House Bill (HB) 518, the Reform on Tap Act.
-HB lift restrictions on the selling and purchasing of beer at craft breweries throughout Maryland.
+ROCKVILLE, Md., February 22, 2018—The Montgomery County Council sent a letter to the chair of the Economic Matters Committee, Delegate Dereck E. Davis, in unanimous support of Maryland House Bill (HB) 518, the Reform on Tap Act.
+HB 518 would lift restrictions on the selling and purchasing of beer at craft breweries throughout Maryland.

 The House Economic Matters Committee has scheduled a hearing for HB 518 on February 23 at 1:00pm.

-“Local breweries have a big impact on Montgomery County’s economy.
-Not only have they created good middle-income jobs, they have helped revitalize urban districts such as Silver Spring, bring life to industrial districts in Rockville, and create destination tourism in our farmland reserve communities such as Laytonsville and Brookeville,” said Council President Hans Riemer.
-“But there is much more to be done to make our State truly supportive to the industry.
+“Local breweries have a big impact on Montgomery County’s economy,” said Council President Hans Riemer.
+“Not only have they created good middle-income jobs, they have helped revitalize urban districts such as Silver Spring, bring life to industrial districts in Rockville, and create destination tourism in our farmland reserve communities such as Laytonsville and Brookeville.
+But there is much more to be done to make our State truly supportive to the industry.
 Our goal should be for Maryland beer to gain a much larger share of the market, both in Maryland and across the Country.
 The Reform on Tap proposals accomplish that objective.”

 The complete text of the letter is below and attached.